Skip to Content

 Do you struggle with Christmas shopping?
-Maybe you never know the right amount of gifts, money is tight, or you want to teach your kids about the real reason of Christmas.
+Maybe you never know the right amount of gifts, money is tight, or you want to teach your kids about the real reason for Christmas.
 The Christmas 5 gift rule helps create a joyful holiday with the true meaning of Christmas.

 Christmas is a big deal in our household.
-We decorate our house inside and out.
-However, in efforts to keep the real meaning behind Christmas.
+We decorate our house inside and out, however, in efforts to keep the real meaning behind Christmas.
 We only buy 5 presents for each kid each year.

 *This post contains affiliate links and I am an affiliate with Amazon.
 This means that if you click-through and make a purchase I receive a small commission (at no cost to you).
 I only write and endorse products I personally use, love and what I find helpful in being an awesome mom.
 For more details, Click here